EvelynGriffith/EvelynGriffith.github.io/src/pages/blog.md

 ### Education in Creative Writing

-- I am pursuing a bachelors degree in Creative Writing at Allegheny College, and I am interested in pursuing MFA programs in the future!
+- I am currently pursuing a bachelors degree in Creative Writing at Allegheny College!
+I am interested in pursuing both jobs in Children's Literature Publishing as well as MFA programs.